Read to Spark Dataframe

 Please refer to Common Options to learn more about log.level

-and log.path
+and log.file

 options.